cangye-ma/cangye-ma.github.io/about.md

 permalink: /about/
 ---
 ## About
-I got a B.Eng. degree from School of Microelectronics, Fudan University.At present,I am a third-year graduate student pursuing the M.Sci. degree in Integrated Circuit and System Design.
+I got a B.Eng. degree and a M.Sci. degree from School of Microelectronics, Fudan University.
+Currently I am a software engineer in Hisilicon.

-I will join Hisilicon as a senior software engineer.
 I am interested in below areas.
 * Digital IC Verification Method
    - Simulation
    - Emulation
-   - Prototype
    - Fomality
 * Software Development in IC
    - Design Automation(Digital Frontend)